Guest0x0/coqoune/README.md

 The face `coqoune_processed` is used to highlight `processed` region.
 By default it simply underline the region, you can set it to alter the visual effect.

+## 4. License
+This software is distributed under the zlib license.